joelthibodeau/dial0g-client/README.md

 are represented by the knob setting originally saved providing easy to read visual feedback.
 Both the front end and back end took longer than expected, and I wasn't able to create working knob for the deadline.
 I plan to add this feature in the future so that the user experience is more meaningful.
+Additionally, the application has been scaffolded to to accept notes from the user and the form field will be added in a future iteration.